CPScript/LucidShell/readme.md

-# LucidShell - White-Hat Security Shell (not optimized)
+# LucidShell - White-Hat Security Shell

 ### About;
-> This is a **sophisticated white-hat security framework** with exceptional attention to legal compliance and evidence handling.
+> This is a **white-hat security framework** with exceptional attention to legal compliance and evidence handling.
 The cryptographic logging, chain-of-custody, and engagement letter system make it suitable for professional security work where legal defensibility matters.
 This is ment for Windows-based security operations.

 Y/N | Use Cases
 ---|---